-Principle 2: Board Composition and Guidance

-Size and Board Composition
+Principle 2: Board Composition and Guidance Size and Board Composition

 The Board, through regular reviews by the NC and guided by its Board Diversity Policy, which is publicly available on the Company's website, seeks to ensure an appropriate level of diversity on the Board to provide effective entrepreneurial leadership to the Company.
 Taking into account the complex nature and wide scope of the Group's business and operations, the Board considers the current board size of 13 members appropriate.
-The Board has 23% female representation and 77% male representation.
+For FY2024, the Board had 23% female representation and 77% male representation.